-- Draft SCI prepared using the information gathered at stage 1. - Seek comments on the draft SCI (to be invited over an eight2 week period starting in late July 2019). - An amended version of the SCI prepared, taking the consultation results into account. - Report on the consultation undertaken is summarised in a consultation statement.
+- Draft SCI prepared using the information gathered at stage 1. - Fair Treatment Assessment (FTA) carried out on draft SCI. - Seek comments on the draft SCI (over an eight week period starting in late July 2019). - An amended version of the SCI prepared, taking the consultation results into account. - Report on the consultation undertaken is summarised in a consultation statement.

-15. Stage 3 Adoption (autumn 2019):
+15. Stage 3 Adoption (winter 2019/2020):